Noise Action Plan for Brisbane

 The Noise Action Plan for Brisbane is Airservices Australia’s plan to reduce the impact of aircraft noise on the communities of the wider Brisbane area.
 The plan was developed to address impacts resulting from changes to Brisbane’s airspace, following the introduction of Brisbane Airport's new parallel runway in July 2020.

-The Noise Action Plan for Brisbane comprises four packages of work detailing 11 recommendations and 82 individual actions.
+The Noise Action Plan for Brisbane comprises four packages of work.

 Airservices is actively engaging with industry stakeholders and the wider Brisbane community on aircraft noise, discussing potential flight path options and outlining key delivery milestones over three years (2023-2025).